 What was the basic concept for the narrative?

 Generally, people tend to seek consistency in their beliefs and perceptions.
 So what happens when one of their beliefs conflicts with another belief that they held on to so dearly?
-In both psychology and zombie movies it is called cognitive dissonance.
+In both psychology and zombie movies, it is called cognitive dissonance.
 We aimed to achieve this particular feeling.

-We are inside a modernist, American house circa 1950s, looking at the scene from someone’s POV (Point of View).
+We are inside a modernist, American house circa the 1950s, looking at the scene from someone’s POV (Point of View).
 There is a feeling of being inside a video game.
 The camera scans the room.
 This type of shot brings a sense of anxiety and unease, despite the pleasant surroundings.

-The main character is moving around hastily, as if looking for someone.
+The main character is moving around hastily as if looking for someone.
 Its gait is wobbly and mechanical.
 We can see Christmas decorations up – a tall and proud Christmas tree with a stack of presents underneath, and some candlelights arranged on the window.
 The lights are dimmed.
 It is an early evening.

 We can hear muted voices.
 A woman calls on her children to come down for supper.
 We follow their voices.
 Upon entering the kitchen, we spot the little mirror hanging above the kitchen table.

 Our breath fastens; we walk closer to the woman who stands with her back to us at the sink, washing the dishes.
 She moves around, saying calmly: “Rob, darling?”
-The window behind her mirrors back our reflection – a monstrous, glossy creature with a double-pair jaws dripping with saliva.
+The window behind her mirrors back our reflection – a monstrous, glossy creature with double-pair jaws dripping with saliva.
 The woman’s eyes widen, she opens her mouth to scream and that’s when we strike with our tail.

 She is dead!

 The door of a 7 Eleven type of convenience store slide open and a person walks through.
-It is dark outside, but in the store it is annoyingly bright.
+It is dark outside, but in the store, it is annoyingly bright.

 An elderly clerk raises his head from a newspaper and suddenly he looks petrified.
 He freezes behind the counter and starts to scream manically.

-Unfazed, the main character walks slowly to the to the fridge at the back of the store.
+Unfazed, the main character walks slowly to the fridge at the back of the store.
 He extends his black, greasy paw with long and protruding nails and grabs a single-serving meal plus a can of beer.
 He then walks out of the store without paying, while the cashier faints and drops to the ground (we can see the scene in the background).